Seatis/my-teaching-materials/preparation/README.md

 ### Week 4: Scratch and Processing

 Now that you've seen how to describe documents for the web let's write some code to instruct your computer on a deeper level.

+You'll also review the HTML/CSS stuff to better prepare your first week at the academy.

 ## Additional tools